SidChiu0220/Sid_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 **Technical Progress**
 - A Pi camera and an unltrasonic sensor were added.
 Base project is completed.
+The robot is able to track the ball based on offsets to the center of the frame and to the target distance.

   **Image Segmentation/Erosion/Dilation**
   - Isolate the red portions from the background